 Step 6: Set up the projection, prior to calibration

 Adjust the model’s projection scale and orientation to roughly match the 3D object you want to map.
-Place the model’s projection next to the 3D object as seen in the diagram below.
+Place the model’s projection next to the 3D object, as illustrated in the diagram below.
 Do not attempt to place the projection on the 3D object at this stage.

+These controls adjust the projection:

-Left clicking and dragging the gizmos you can scale and rotate the projection.
+Left-click and drag the gizmos to scale and rotate the projection.

-Left clicking inside the white outline, you can move the projected models position in any direction.
+Left-click inside the white outline to move the projected models position in any direction.

-Middle clicking and dragging will move the position of the view only without changing the projected models position.
+Middle-click and drag to change the position of the view only, without changing the position of the projected model.